mooseprintswebdesign/mpwd/src/content/blog/first-post.md

 ---
-title: 'Building a website for WildMoose Bakers'
+title: 'A recipe for success: Reimagining the WildMoose Bakers website'
-description: 'Lorem ipsum dolor sit amet'
+description: 'Learn more about my process creating a new website for WildMoose Bakers, an artisan bakery in Morrisville, NC.
+From preserving their warm, traditional vibe to crafting a dynamic, mobile-friendly design, this case study delves into the research, design, and development process behind their new digital home.'
 pubDate: 'Jul 08 2022'
-heroImage: '/blog-placeholder-3.jpg'
+heroImage: '/wildmoosebakers/hero-new.png'
 ---

 When I first spoke with Phil Vincenty — artisan baker and owner of WildMoose Bakers — about his work, I was humbled to learn about his incredibly long working hours and the dedication it took to transform his passion for baking bread into a living.